szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 Maybe not.

-**Even single thread may outperfrom lock-free algorithm with 100-CPU-core super machine.**
+**Even single thread may outperform lock-free algorithm with 100-CPU-core super machine.**

 In otherwords, for one specific algorithm,